 - 3.5.9 Because this results in a relatively large Target Headroom allowance in the Central region, we have undertaken a comparison between our allowance and those of other water companies across England.
-This has been analysed on a like for like basis using baseline demand (Distribution Input).
 The findings of this assessment are presented in the graph below.
 This demonstrates that it is only in the early years of the Plan that we are an outlier, which is caused by the way that we have allowed for WSP uncertainties, but the allowance drops below other water companies between years 10 and 30 (2030 to 2050) of our Plan. - 3.5.10 By the earliest date for delivery of a strategic supply-side scheme (2038) our overall Target Headroom is similar to Southern Water's, and below South East and Severn Trent.